TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

          boolean /stdWrap

    Description
-         If this is set, the result is NOT sorted after lastUpdated, tstamp for the pages-table.
+         If this is set, the result is **not** sorted after lastUpdated, tstamp for the pages-table.

    Default
          0